JusmeJr93/user-management-backend/README.md

 ## Overview

-This project provides a backend service for the **User Management App**.
+This project provides a backend service for **AuthMaster**, a full-stack user management system.
 It features user registration, login, and management functionalities including blocking/unblocking users, and updating user information.
-The service uses Express for the server, MySQL for the database, and JWT for authentication
+The service uses Express for the server, MySQL for the database, and JWT for authentication.

+You can check the Frontend part [here](hhttps://github.com/JusmeJr93/user-management-app).

 ## Features